Key proposals in Major League Baseball labor negotiations

 AMATEUR DRAFT

-MLBPA: Accepted the concept of a weighted lottery but would expand the number of teams to eight and make adjustments designed to incentivize competition.
+MLBPA: Accepted the concept of a weighted lottery but would expand the number of teams to seven and make adjustments designed to incentivize competition.

 MINIMUM SALARY